tfpf/points-table-projector/doc/README.md

 Must be followed by a list of matches which have already been played.
 Each match must be on a separate line.
 The end of the list is indicated by a blank line.
 A match is described by the names of the two teams who played, separated by a comma <kbd>,</kbd>.
 The name of the winning team should be written first.
 If neither team won (e.g. if the match was tied), an equals sign <kbd>=</kbd> must separate them.
-No spaces must be added.

 #### `fixtures.upcoming`
 Must be followed by a list of matches which are to be played.
 Each match must be on a separate line.
 The end of the list is indicated by the end of the file.
 A match is described by the names of the two teams who played, separated by a comma <kbd>,</kbd>.
-No spaces must be added.

 ## Notes
 * Team names are case-sensitive.
 * Blank lines are ignored.
   * Remember, however, that the `fixtures.completed` list is terminated with a blank line, as mentioned above.
 * Spaces at the start and end of a line are not stripped.
 They will be treated as parts of the words written on that line.
-Hence, leading and trailing spaces must be avoided.
+This can lead to unexpected behaviour.
+Hence, spaces must be avoided except as noted above.

 ## Example
 Teams Apple, Banana, Guava, Orange and Jackfruit compete in a tournament.
 Four matches have been played.

 0. Apple beat Orange;
 0. Guava beat Banana;
 0. Guava beat Orange; and
 0. Oange beat Banana.

 Six matches remain.

 0. Apple v/s Guava;
 0. Jackfruit v/s Apple;
 0. Orange v/s Jackfruit;